Hack23/cia-compliance-manager/docs/architecture/FUTURE_FLOWCHART.md

-# CIA Compliance Manager Future Flowcharts
+# 🔄 Future CIA Compliance Manager Process Flows

-This document illustrates key process flows and decision trees planned for the future evolution of the CIA Compliance Manager, focusing on context-aware assessment, machine learning enhancements, and integration capabilities.
+This document outlines the future process flows for the CIA Compliance Manager as it evolves into a context-aware security posture management platform.
+These enhanced workflows incorporate organizational context, machine learning, and continuous adaptation to provide more tailored and effective security recommendations.

 ## 📚 Related Architecture Documentation